 “Almost a Stepmom is a powerful look at a life that could have been.
 It’s also a show that you don’t want to miss.” – James Hutchinson

 The film explores one of the most complex universal subjects there is: motherhood, and how it can be both lost and found.
 Through the lens of a young female faced with two futures, it delves into the topics of grief, addiction, and the heartache of living abroad.
 During a time when many of us are separated from our families and faced with life-changing decisions, The Stepmom is a touching coming-of-age story that exemplifies the healing power of love, forgiveness and creativity.

 The Filmmaking Team

-Keara Barnes is an award-winning actor/writer/producer from Vancouver, B.C.
+Keara Barnes is an award-winning actor/writer/producer and emerging director from Vancouver, B.C.
 She holds a BFA in Theatre from The University of Victoria and studied at the Lee Strasberg Theatre and Film Institute in New York.

 Brenda Whitehall ~ Co-Director, Producer

 Brenda Whitehall is an award-winning, independent filmmaker based in Vancouver, Canada.
 Her production company Whitehall Entertainment Incorporated has spearheaded several projects including short films, animations, music videos and documentaries.